roadiz/core-bundle-dev-app/README.md

 - Clone this repository
 - Clone roadiz/core-bundle in `lib/RoadizCoreBundle` directory or create a symlink from an existing local repository
+- Clone roadiz/compat-bundle in `lib/RoadizCompatBundle` directory or create a symlink from an existing local repository

 ### Run development server